tabasano/wavseq/tutorial_smml.md

 ## track
 ;; in SMF, MIDI channel is 1 - 16, and drum is in 10 channel. but currently, these are automaticaly set.
 ;; you don't need to think about it. simply seperate tracks with a command '|||'.
-;; in the future, track names may be used.
 ```
 (p:piano) c d e f ||| (p:organ) e f g a ||| (p:guitar) g a b c
 ```